 In 1869, near the Canal’s completion, the French sculptor Frédéric-Auguste Bartholdi tried to persuade Ferdinand de Lesseps and the Egyptian government to let him build a sculpture called “Egypt Bringing Light to Asia” at its Mediterranean entrance.

-The project never materialized, but Bartholdi didn’t give up, and in 1886 he finally unveiled a completed version in New York Harbour, the monument known today as the Statue of Liberty.
+The project never materialized, but Bartholdi didn’t give up, and in 1886 he finally unveiled a completed version in New York Harbor, the monument known today as the Statue of Liberty.

 10. Ships have been stranded in the canal before…